Col.

 the widespread poverty and lack of opportunity in early twentieth

-century Donegal, Jack made a very successful career for himself in
+century Donegal, Jack made a very successful career for himself

-to distribute Scottish and Newcastle Beer, from which he made a good
+agency contract to distribute Scottish and Newcastle Beer, from

-fortune!
+which he made a good fortune!
 He died in 1979 aged 74.
-His son Patrick was owner of McGinleys
+His son Patrick

-Bar in Letterkenny for years.
+was owner of McGinleys Bar in Letterkenny for years.

 JOHNNY